DestinE-Climate-DT/AQUA/diagnostics/teleconnections/README.md

 ## Test (WIP)

+CI tests are run with github actions, see `.github/workflows/aqua.yml` for details.

+### Old test
 - `unit_test.py` contains a comparison between the diagnostic developed in `index.py` and the same method applied with `cdo` bindings in order to keep track of possible problems in the development phase.

 ## Notebooks (WIP)

+All notebooks are in the `notebooks` folder.

 - `cdo_testing` contains an example of usage of the cdo bindings introduced in the `cdotesting.py` file.
-- `NAO/ENSO` contains the respective teleconnections evaluatev with the library methods
+- `NAO/ENSO` contain the respective teleconnections evaluated with the library methods from `index.py` and `plots.py`.
-- `test_cdovslib` contains examples of the usage of functions contained in `cdotesting.py`, in order to build the `unit_test.py`
+- `test_cdovslib` contains examples of the usage of functions contained in `cdotesting.py`.
+- `test_hovmoller` contains examples of the usage of functions contained in `plots.py`.

 ## Create the teleconnections env and add kernel for DKRZ jupyterhub